-Cryonics Institute Case Report for Patient Number 160
+Cryonics Institute Case Report for Patient Number 183

-Cryonics Institute Case Report for Patient Number 158
+Cryonics Institute Case Report for Patient Number 182

-There were no blood clots noted during the perfusion and there was adequate drainage from the jugular veins.
-Efforts were made to perfuse the entire body, but the decision was made to perfuse only the patient’s head due to rapid distention of the abdomen during perfusion with the 30% EG solution.
-Considering the patient’s cause of death, it was expected that there may be difficulties perfusing the body.
-Significant dehydration of the head and face was noted along with a bronzing color of the skin.
-Very minimal edema was noted around the mouth at the end of the perfusion.
-The perfusion of the head was very successful.
+There were no blood clots noted during the perfusion and there was good flow from both of the jugular veins.
+The entire body was perfused and dehydration and bronzing of the skin was visible through the trunk and on all extremities.
+Significant dehydration of the head and face was noted along with a bronzing of the skin.
+No edema or swelling was noted.
+The perfusion of both the head and body was very successful.

 The patient was then transferred to the computer controlled cooling chamber to cool to liquid nitrogen temperature.
-The human vitrification program was selected and the time needed to cool the patient to liquid nitrogen temperature was five days and 11 hours.
+The human vitrification program was selected and the time needed to cool the patient to liquid nitrogen temperature was five days and 12 hours.
 The patient was then placed in a cryostat for long-term cryonic storage.

 Cryonics Institute Case Report for Patient Number 181